BrandonG99/SNAPoverview/README.md

 ![Project Image](snap-overview-img-1.png)

-> snapOverview - An easy to use AI article summariser.
+> SNAPoverview - An easy to use AI article summariser.

 ## Table of Contents